 Because it was so late and we didn’t know who we could call at that hour or where we could go, we planned on getting a hotel nearby so that my body wouldn’t experience any more stress than it had to.
 But I was feeling a little faint so we stopped for food first.

-Well the drive-thru took FOREVER so by the time we got to the window to collect our food Walker’s mom called us saying the fire had been put out.
+Well the drive-thru took FOREVER so by the time we got to the window to collect our food we got a call saying the fire had been put out.
 Our neighbor’s house had been completely destroyed but our house, and our entire property, was safe.
 And not just safe but untouched.

 It was such a strange, surreal feeling hearing that.
 How could our property have been untouched when we all SAW the flames entering our yard as we were leaving the house?
 Not even our side of the fence was burned…it just didn’t make any sense.